arslanbisharat/catalogue-of-statistics/README.md

 [Microverse][mcvs]

-I have no business rights about the characters used in this catalog.
+I have no business rights to the characters used in this catalog.
 This is only for learning purposes.
 All characters belong to [DC Comics][dc-comics].

 ## Credit

-i would like to thanks  [Raphael Cordeiro](https://github.com/phalado) for conents used in this project.
+I would like to thanks  [Raphael Cordeiro](https://github.com/phalado) for the contents used in this project.

 <!-- Links -->